Additive structure of non-monogenic simplest cubic fields: Acknowledgements

 \section{Acknowledgements}

 The authors want to thank Vít\v{e}zslav Kala and Giacomo Cherubini for enriching discussions and helpful suggestions on the contents of this work.
 The authors also wish to express their thanks to László Remete and Stéphane Louboutin for their quick answers.
-The first author was supported by Czech Science Foundation GA\v{C}R, grant 21-00420M, and by Charles University Research Centre program UNCE/SCI/022.
+The first author was supported by Czech Science Foundation GA\v{C}R, grants 21-00420M and 24-11088O, by Charles University Research Centre program UNCE/SCI/022, and by the \textit{Ministerio de Ciencia e Innovación}, grant PID2022-136944NB-I00.
 The second author was supported by Czech Science Foundation GA\v{C}R, grant 22-11563O.

 [heading=bibintoc]